OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 As described in the Static Analysis section, any sensitive data that you're able to find should be excluded from the backup, encrypted properly by using the Keychain or not stored on the device in the first place.

 In case you need to work with an encrypted backup, there are some Python scripts in [DinoSec's GitHub repo](https://github.com/dinosec/iphone-dataprotection/tree/master/python_scripts "iphone-dataprotection"), such as backup_tool.py and backup_passwd.py, that will serve as a good starting point.
-However, note that they might not work with the latest iTunes / Finder versions and might need to be tweaked.
+However, note that they might not work with the latest iTunes/Finder versions and might need to be tweaked.

 ##### Proof of Concept: Removing UI Lock with Tampered Backup